Gar Heard: Coaching

+Heard was an assistant coach with the Dallas Mavericks for five years (1987-92); first under John MacLeod (Heard's coach at Oklahoma and with the Suns) and then Richie Adubato, who replaced MacLeod early in the 1989–90 season.
+MacLeod originally wanted to hire Heard because he believed Heard would make a good coach, stating "'He was a great team leader when he played for me.
+When it was necessary, he would call a meeting himself.
+With his ability to communicate and lead, we're going to be better because of him'".
+When Heard began coaching for the Mavericks in 1987, he said "'I've been through a lot of playoffs.
+And that's the most important part of the season and it takes a certain mentality.
+That's where I feel I can really help this organization'".

-Heard was an assistant coach with the Dallas Mavericks for five years (1987-92) under John McLeod (Heard's coach at Oklahoma and with the Suns) and Richie Adubato.
-He began the 1992-93 season as an assistant coach, but served as the Mavericks' interim head coach through the end of the season, when Adubato was fired in January 1993.
-He next served as an assistant coach for the Indiana Pacers (1993-1997) under Larry Brown, the Philadelphia 76ers (1997-98) under Larry Brown, and Detroit Pistons (1998-99) under Alvin Gentry.
+Heard began the 1992–93 season as an assistant coach under Adubato, but served as the Mavericks' interim head coach through the end of the season after Adubato was fired in January 1993.
+Heard next served as an assistant coach for the Indiana Pacers (1993 to 1997) under Larry Brown, the Philadelphia 76ers (1997–98) under Larry Brown, and the Detroit Pistons (1998–99) under Alvin Gentry.

-Heard began the 1999-2000 season as head coach of the Washington Wizards, coaching 44 games, until he was fired in January 2000 by the team's new president, Michael Jordan.
-He joined the Dallas Mavericks as an assistant coach for the remainder of the season, under Don Nelson (over whom he had taken "the shot" in the 1976 finals).
+Heard began the 1999–2000 season as head coach of the Washington Wizards, coaching 44 games until he was fired in January 2000 by the team's new president, Michael Jordan.
+The firing was controversial, with Chicago sportswriter Skip Bayless saying "Heard is pure class as a man and highly respected by the NBA's most respected coaches".
+He joined the Dallas Mavericks as an assistant coach for the remainder of the season, under head coach Don Nelson (over whom Heard had taken "the Shot" in the 1976 NBA finals).
 The Washington job was his last as a head coach.
 His overall head coaching record is 23–74.

-From 2000-2003, he was an assistant coach with the Atlanta Hawks under Lon Kruger.
+From 2000 to 2003, he was an assistant coach with the Atlanta Hawks under Lon Kruger.
 During the 2004–2005 season, he joined Larry Brown's staff for the third time, as an assistant coach with the Detroit Pistons.
 He served as head coach in several games that season when Brown was out due to a medical condition.
-The Pistons went to the NBA finals that year, losing to the San Antonio Spurs in seven games.
+The Pistons went on to the NBA Finals that year, losing to the San Antonio Spurs in seven games.

+Personal life

+Heard worked in real estate and owned a video game parlor in Phoenix after retiring as an NBA player.
+He volunteered as an assistant coach at Arizona State University, before being hired by MacLeod as an assistant coach in 1987.